hashicorp/terraform-website/content/source/docs/enterprise/admin/integration.html.md

 * **Username**: Username used to authenticate to the server.
 Not required if the authentication setting is `none`.
 * **Password**: Password to authenticate to the server.
 Not required if the authentication setting is `none`.

--> **Note**: The SMTP server used with Terraform Enterprise must support connection via SSL with a valid certificate.
+-> **Note**: The SMTP server used with Terraform Enterprise must support connection via SSL with a valid certificate and *STARTTLS* secure communication, *SMTPS* is not supported in Terraform Enterprise.

 ## Twilio Integration